gadauto3/game-microservice/README.md

 3. Flexibility: The use of WebAssembly embedded in a React page as well as native iOS apps provides flexibility in terms of supporting multiple platforms.
 4. Performance: We optimized web artifacts for download speed (small memory footprints served via CDN) and iOS for aesthetic beauty.
 The use of WebAssembly provides near-native performance, allowing the game to run smoothly and quickly in the browser.
 5. Ease of Deployment: The use of Parameter Store and Secrets Manager for managing configuration data and secrets, as well as the use of Cloudfront and S3 for serving static assets, simplifies the deployment process and reduces the potential for errors or misconfigurations.

-*Overview:*
-This architecture provides a scalable, performant, and flexible solution for building a cross-platform mobile game with a Java Spring Boot backend connected to both Aurora and DynamoDB databases and a frontend that utilizes WebAssembly embedded in a React page as well as native iOS apps.

-*Backend Architecture:*
-* Java Spring Boot: A widely used framework for building enterprise-grade applications in Java.
-It provides a robust set of tools for building scalable and high-performance applications, making it a good choice for mobile games backends.
-* Amazon Elastic Container Service (ECS): This managed container orchestration service simplified the deployment, management, and scaling of our containerized applications..
-* Aurora and DynamoDB DBs: We used Aurora as a managed PostgreSQL-compatible relational DB for primary storage while DynamoDB (NoSQL DB) was used for temporary storage of data that would be ETL-ed via a Lambda pipeline to Kafka then the data lake.
-Both provided scalable, durable, and performant storage and flexibility for our different data types.

-*Frontend Architecture:*
-* React: Used as the primary front-end language in the organization, we used it mainly as a responsive container for the WebAssembly artifacts.
-* WebAssembly: A low-level binary format that allows for high-performance code execution in the browser, meaning the games had fast load times and better performance (exported from Unity3d.)
-* Native iOS apps: The games were also deployed in a native iOS app with a Swift-C++ bridge (partially exported from Unity3d.)
-This provided an optimized experience for iOS users.

-Communication between the frontend and backend was achieved through REST APIs that used TLS, JWT, and API keys for security.
-The backend was containerized using Docker and then deployed to ECS leveraging blue-green deploys to allow deploys to occur during near-peak usage.
-AWS services were provisioned using Terraform, a common Infrastructure as Code (IaC) tool.

 ## SDLC Pipeline